jelix/jelix/UPGRADE-TO-2.0.md

    composer install
 ```

-- then Jelix and all of its dependencies are installed into a yourapp/vendor/ directory.
+Then Jelix and all of its dependencies are installed into a yourapp/vendor/ directory.
-  Many external libs integrated into Jelix in previous version are now installed only
-  with Composer.

-- in your application.init.php, you must replace

-    require (__DIR__.'/../lib/jelix/init.php');

-  by

-    require (__DIR__.'/vendor/autoload.php');

 ## Module and app identity changed

 module.xml and project.xml files are deprecated.
 Replace them by respectively jelix-module.json
-and jelix-app.json
+and jelix-app.json files.

 jelix-module.json:
 ```json